 - Both → High Uric Acid: The metabolic and kidney dysfunctions associated with both conditions reduce uric acid clearance, increasing the risk of hyperuricemia.

-- Insulin Resistance: Common in obesity and hypothyroidism, insulin resistance impairs kidney function and increases uric acid levels.
+- Insulin Resistance: Common in obesity and hypothyroidism, insulin resistance can impair kidney function and lead to increased uric acid levels.

 - Inflammation: Chronic low-grade inflammation is a hallmark of obesity and hypothyroidism, and it can worsen uric acid regulation.

-- Dietary Habits: Poor dietary choices high in purine-rich foods (e.g., red meat, alcohol, sugary drinks) and low physical activity levels typical in obesity can also contribute to high uric acid levels.
+- Dietary Habits: Poor dietary choices, high in purine-rich foods (e.g., red meat, alcohol, sugary drinks), and low physical activity levels, which are typical in obesity, can also contribute to high uric acid levels.

 Uric acid is a waste product your body produces when it breaks down purines – substances found in certain foods.
 A balance is crucial: too much can lead to gout or kidney stones.